Memorial Weekend Mille Lacs Fishing Report

 The water temps are starting to move in the right direction….
 Reports are between 46 – 52 degrees.
 With that said, the weather forecast looks pretty nice for the next five to seven days!
 We appear to be about two to three weeks behind normal with the late ice out.

 Walleye fishing should improve or move to more traditional presentations like a rig and a leech.
-The sand bite has been in 14 to 18 foot of water.
+The sand bite has been in 14 to 18 feet of water.
 This may move a bit deeper as the water warms all week.
-Also the deeper rock / sand transitions you would normally try in early spring… last weeks tournament was won on a rig and leech presentation.
-Minnows are producing too so having both may not be a bad idea… your call!
+Also, the deeper rock/sand transitions you would typically try in early spring… last week’s tournament was won on a rig and leech presentation.
+Minnows are producing too, so having both may not be a bad idea… your call!

-The evening bite reports I am getting is starting to normalize as well with trolling shorelines and rocks with shad raps and raps.
+The evening bite reports I am getting are starting to normalize and trolling shorelines and rocks with shad raps and raps.
 Bobber bite has had some success too.

-Smallmouth report has been fairly consistent with inside 9 foot producing using just about any walleye technique or traditional bass tactic.
+Smallmouth report has been relatively consistent with inside 9 foot producing using just about any walleye technique or traditional bass tactic.

 Something new, I will try to update on the sunny and crappie bite for this area too.
 With what I said about the water temps, the crappie bite is going well on the area’s smaller lakes.
 Shallow water with a minnow under a bobber.
-I went crappie fishing on Mille Lacks, but did not catch any, but a lot of people were out fishing them too.
-So the report is any day hopefully!
+I went crappie fishing on Mille Lacs but did not catch any, but many people were out fishing them too.
+So the report is any day, hopefully!

-Mille lacs is always a great lake to be on for recreation and fishing and nobody can beat our sunsets.
+Mille lacs is always a great lake for recreation and fishing, and nobody can beat our sunsets.

 Westside of Mille Lacs